 • Volcanic rock or pumice

 After that, sow your adenium seeds in and give them a nice shower of water.
 Then, place the two trays on top of each other.
-If you use this method, make sure to soak your adenium seeds in water for about 24 hours before sowing.
+If you use this method, remember to soak your adenium seeds in water for about 24 hours before sowing.
+The time length could be more or less depending on how dried or hydrated your seeds are.
+So remember to observe.

 After placing the seeds into the soil mix, put the tray somewhere with shade like your porch or patio.
 We can then begin the waiting game.